Confidence on the Focal: Conformal Prediction with Selection-Conditional Coverage: Computationally tractable instances

+We additionally show in Supplementary Section~\ref{app:cov_dep} that we can further improve the computational efficiency of JOMI for rules (1)-(3) by deriving exact forms of the reference sets, where in each case the computation complexity is $O(\max\{m,n\})$.
 We also note that rules (1)-(2) were considered in~\citet{bao2024selective}, where they propose methods that achieve~\eqref{eq:def_sel_coverage} and FCR control.
-The prediction sets proposed therein coincide with ours, and our results are to imply that they in fact achieve the strong selection-conditional coverage in~\eqref{eq:def_cond_cov_set} for free.
+The prediction sets proposed therein coincide with ours, and our results imply that they in fact achieve the strong selection-conditional coverage in~\eqref{eq:def_cond_cov_set} for free.